Spaceman (4 Non Blondes song): Critical reception

 Tom Demalon from AllMusic stated that the song's "yearning lyrics are delivered over a quiet, martial drum rhythm."
-Larry Flick from Billboard wrote, "Follow-up to the gold-selling "What's Up?" is fueled by a similar wall-shattering vocal performance.
+Larry Flick from Billboard magazine wrote, "Follow-up to the gold-selling 'What's Up?' is fueled by a similar wall-shattering vocal performance.
 The tune itself is a strumming, guitar-anchored rock ballad, deriving much of its motion from a rolling, militaristic beat.
 While it is not immediately catchy, slowly ingratiating track will likely meet with warm approval at top 40 and album-rock levels."
 Dave Jennings from Melody Maker said, "More histrionics, this time at a slower pace and with tacky "military" drumming."
-Alan Jones from Music Week gave "Spaceman" three out of five, adding that the song "offers pretty much the same mix [as its predecessor], with the same unrestrained vocals and loosely fitting instrumentation.
+Alan Jones from Music Week gave "Spaceman" a score of three out of five, adding that the song "offers pretty much the same mix [as its predecessor], with the same unrestrained vocals and loosely fitting instrumentation.
 But it's a less heady brew that won't fare quite so well."